ldesgoui/tf2-5cp-shotclock/README.md

 - Failing a push of this type completely would allow for the enemy team to push back Middle and 2nd for little to no risk.
 The net worth of this transaction is -3 for the previously attacking team (-1 for losing control of middle, -2 for losing control of 2nd).
 Compared to original 5CP, this is a big change and might force slower play altogether.

-### An insentive to push out of last was created, but it's not easier.
+### An insentive to push out of last was created, but it's not easier

+This seems to be out of the scope of what this plugin can offer.

 ### Time constraints add to the mind play: Deciding to push from 2nd to Last